 Public domain works are no longer under copyright and are freely available to use.
 You don't need permission to use these images, but it's still good to include some attribution so others know where you found the image.

-Bottle of 100 anti-malarial pills, London, England, 1891-194 by Wellcome Images, licensed under CC-BY-4.0.
+Figure 1.
+Bottle of 100 anti-malarial pills, London, England, 1891-194 by Wellcome Images.
+From ref (#), licensed under CC-BY-4.0.